 …UR IN ISAIAH

-On this mountain the LORD of hosts will make for all peoples a feast of rich food, a feast of well-aged wine, of rich food full of marrow, of aged wine well refined.
-And he will swallow up on this mountain the covering that is cast over all peoples, the veil that is spread over all nations.
-He will swallow up death forever; and the Lord GOD will wipe away tears from all faces, and the reproach of his people he will take away from all the earth, for Yahweh has spoken it.(Isaiah 25:6-8, emphasis added)
+In this mountain, Yahweh of Armies will make all peoples a feast of fat things, a feast of choice wines, of fat things full of marrow, of well refined choice wines.
+He will destroy in this mountain the surface of the covering that covers all peoples, and the veil that is spread over all nations.
+He has swallowed up death forever!
+The Lord Yahweh will wipe away tears from off all faces.
+He will take the reproach of his people away from off all the earth, for Yahweh has spoken it.(Isaiah 25:6-8, emphasis added)

 God the Father loves so completely, so thoroughly, He prepares a banquet beyond any other.
 There is a covering over the people.
 It is a covering that keeps them from the meal.
 God removes that covering, sin.
 With the removal of sin God ends death.
 Our loving Father wipes away the tears of sorrow and even tears of shame from all the faces.

 These verses mean what they are intended to say.
 God wants us to know that He is Sovereign over all things, even the veil of sin that covers us.
 The covering has been lifted because of Christ Jesus and His obedience to death on a cross.
 The banquet is prepared and we are free to dine with Him.
 All people from every nation will eventually dine with Him.
 He will give them a place at His table.
 He will reconcile them to Himself.
 He will reconcile all of us to Himself.
 It is important to know that we love Him because He loves us first.

 With my soul have I desired you in the night.
 Yes, with my spirit within me will I seek you earnestly; for when your judgments are in the earth, the inhabitants of the world learn righteousness.(Isaiah 26:9, emphasis added)